c2lang/examples/README.md

 in the directory of the example.
 The output can usually be found in a subdir 'output/test/'

+## comment_strip
+Tool to strip comment lines from c-like code

 ## file_ops
 Example showing how to open and mmap a file